 Charleston's cost of living is close to average, which means a move here helps you avoid the inflation of other major cities.
 There are also other financial benefits to relocating to the Holy City.

 Did you know?
-Recently, Boeing and Volvo invested assembly manufacturers right here in Charleston.
+Recently, Boeing and Volvo invested in assembly manufacturers right here in Charleston.
 The booming industry has brought jobs, profit, and stability to the Lowcountry.
 Becoming a Charleston resident means benefiting when corporate America decides to move south.

 For instance, South Carolina property taxes rank among the lowest in America.
 The effective real estate tax rate in SC is 0.57%, compared to North Carolina's 0.86% or Georgia's 0.91%.